ioannisa/SecuredAndroidPersistence/README.md

 * **Annotation Support**: Utilizes `@SharedPref` and `@DataStorePref` annotations for convenient preference management.

+* **Jetpack Compose State Persistence**: Seamlessly integrates with Jetpack Compose by providing `MutableState` delegates that automatically persist and restore UI state.
+This ensures your Compose components maintain consistent and secure state across recompositions and app restarts without additional boilerplate.

 * **Raw Data Encryption**: Directly encrypts and decrypts raw data and files using `EncryptionManager` for additional flexibility.

 * **Asynchronous Operations**: Efficiently handles preferences with non-blocking operations using `DataStore`.